-Luca Váradi is a Marie Sklodowska-Curie research fellow and recurrent visiting professor in the Nationalism Studies Program at Central European University.
+Luca Varadi is a former Marie Sklodowska-Curie research fellow and Assistant Professor in the Nationalism Studies Program at Central European University.
 Her research focuses on ethnic prejudices and especially on the formation of prejudice in adolescence.

 |Whose Norms, Whose Prejudice?
 Formation of Intergroup Attitudes and Group Norms in the First Year of Secondary School |